IHG Green Engage™ system

-Recommends over 200 Green Solutions to reduce the impacts our energy, carbon and water use and waste have on the environment.
+- Recommends over 200 Green Solutions and provides implementation plans to reduce the impact our hotels have on the environment.

-Automatically feeds sustainability information about our hotels to our clients.
-In 2015, 48 per cent of our business accounts asked for this information – such as carbon footprint and waste diversion rates – about our hotels.
+- Automatically feeds sustainability information about our hotels to our corporate clients.
+In 2017, 63% of our business accounts asked for this information – such as carbon footprint, water consumption and waste.

 Examples from the 200+ Green Solutions include: